 I’m still taking the Fast Ai course and can’t stop thinking how easily you can make an effective deep learning model with just a few lines of code.
-I’ve been learning about the the text module of the Fast Ai library, which contains all the necessary functions to create a convenient dataset and a model for differet Natural Language Processing(NLP) tasks.
+I’ve been learning about the text module of the Fast Ai library, which contains all the necessary functions to create a convenient dataset and a model for different Natural Language Processing(NLP) tasks.

 NLP has been an area that always catches my attention.
 One of the most popular uses cases in NLP is identifying when a movie review is positive or negative, a problem known as sentiment analysis.

-I will create a a sentiment analysis model, but instead of classifying between positive and neutral, it will classify tweets and figure out if they are disaster-related or not.
+I will create a sentiment analysis model, but instead of classifying between positive and neutral, it will classify tweets and figure out if they are disaster-related or not.
 This could be a great strategy for improving disaster response and keep this information to extract locations and events that are a priority and save time and resources for them.